tusen-ai/naive-ui/demo/pages/docs/controlled-uncontrolled/enUS/index.md

 ## Uncontrolled manner in naive-ui

-Different library has different behavior on how to distinguish controlled or uncontrlled manner.
+Different library has different behavior on how to distinguish controlled or uncontrolled manner.
 In naive-ui, if `value` is `undefined` or not passed, it will be uncontrolled.
 That is to say, if you set a component's value to `undefined` won't clear it but transform it from controlled manner to uncontrolled manner.
 If you need to clear it, at most time you can use `null`.

 ### Not only `value`